svlad-90/livelooping/README.md

 But on top of it the "second device", the effector, is also in place.
 The set-up does not need any Line 6 Helix, or something similar.
 All effects you need are within the used DAW.

+One advantage of the project is the sound quality, which you'll get.

+Another one is that it is an open-source project.
+With not so much efforts you can exchange the set of the used FX plugins with your own favorite ones.
+Or you can implement additional feature.
+Or support usage of the project with your custom MIDI controllers.

 ----

 ## Thanks to